sern-handler/website/docs/cli/build.md

 1. **Minimal Configuration**: In the vast majority (99%) of use cases, developers do not need to configure the bot application building process.
 We believe that simplicity is key, so only a few decisions need to be made on the developer's end.

-2. **Optimal Defaults**: To make your experience smooth and hassle-free, we've chosen sensible default settings.
-This means that you can get started quickly without getting bogged down by complex, often unneeded configurations.
+2. **Optimal Defaults**: We've chosen sensible defaults.
+This means you can get started without getting bogged down by complex, unneeded configurations.

 3. **Finetuned for production bots**: Our CLI leverages an opinionated build solution powered by esbuild.
-This ensures that the bot application is built without issues and the output created can be shipped easily.
+This ensures that bots are built without issues and can be shipped easily.

 ## Experimental Features

 Both the `sern build` and `sern publish` commands are marked as experimental.
 While they might not be completely stable, they are designed to work for the majority of users.
-We appreciate your feedback in helping us make these features even better.
+We appreciate any feedback in helping us make these features even better.

 ## Features

 The `sern build` command comes equipped with a range of features designed to enhance your development process.
 Here's a glimpse of what it offers:

-- **esbuild Integration**: our CLI takes inspiration from the efficiency of SvelteKit, ensuring your bot application is built swiftly and effectivelywith esbuild.
+- **esbuild Integration**: our CLI takes inspiration from the efficiency of SvelteKit, ensuring your bot application is built effectively and with type safety.
+Leverage the [esbuild plugin ecosystem](https://github.com/esbuild/community-plugins).

-- **Zero Configuration**: You can start building your bot application without any additional configuration.
+- **Zero Configuration**: Building your bot application without additional configuration.
 The CLI handles most of the setup for you.

 - **Experimental Image Support**: We've introduced experimental support for top-level imports of PNG and JPG files, making it easier to include images in your bot application.

-- **Compile Time Constants**: Customize your build with compile-time constants, allowing you to tailor your application to different environments.
+- **Compile Time Constants**: Customize your build with constants such as \_\_DEV\_\_, \_\_PROD\_\_, allowing you to tailor your application to different production stages.

 - **Development and Production Modes**: The CLI supports both development and production modes, enabling you to tailor your bot application for different stages of development.

-- **Access to Plugins Ecosystem**: Harness the power of the esbuild plugins ecosystem to extend the functionality of your build process.

-- **Type-safe `process.env`**: The CLI ensures that the `process.env` variables are type-safe, promoting better coding practices and reducing potential errors.
+- **Type-safe `process.env`**: The CLI generates a type-safe `process.env`, reducing potential errors.
 ## Implicits
 - command line arguments take precendence over sern.build configuration file
 - default build format is ESM